johnnywang3739/ICBC-road-test-bot/README.md

 ## Contributing
 Feel free to contribute.

-1. Able to change location (Now: only Point Grey)
+1. Able to change location
 2. Able to choose Day of week